 Also, there is nothing fresher and healthier than a pepper right off the plant.
 This makes for the freshest tasting sauce that will keep longer as well.
 If you plan on drying out your peppers to be used in sauce or other recipes you can dry them right on the plant.

-Benefits of growing your own peppers
+Benefits of growing your own peppers for hot sauce

-5 Steps to growing hot peppers
+5 Easy steps to growing hot peppers from plants

 Can I grow peppers inside?